ANTOINE1128/Crypto-App/Readme.md

 # 📖 Cryptocurrency <a name="about-project"></a>

-**Cryptocurrency** is a website App displaying the cryptocurrencies and details about various coins each cryptocurrency is filtered by the API.
+**Crypto-App** is a website App displaying the cryptocurrencies and details about various coins each cryptocurrency is filtered by the API.

 ## 🛠 Built With <a name="built-with"></a>